Vaccinations

 Which vaccines should your pet have?
 “Core” vaccines are those recommended—and possibly mandated by law—for most pets.
 Core vaccines include:

-In addition to keeping your pet up to date on his or her vaccinations, we suggest yearly heartworm tests for dogs and FIV/FELV screenings for cats.
+In addition to keeping your pet up to date on his or her vaccinations, we suggest yearly heartworm tests for dogs.
 Both dogs and cats should likewise undergo annual fecal tests and comprehensive bloodwork.